smallbard/SharpLogic/README.md

 // display 3
 ```

-In order to these predicates to work, values must implement _System.Collections.Generics.IEnumerable_.
+For these predicates to work, values must implement _System.Collections.Generics.IEnumerable_.

 ## Remaining tasks